forta-network/starter-kits/alert-combiner-py/README.md

 - ALERT-COMBINER-1
   - Fired when alerts mapping to all 4 stages under one common EOA (the attacker address) have been observed
   - Severity is always set to "critical"
   - Type is always set to "exploit"
   - Meta data will contain the date range when attack took place, the attacker address, a list of detection bots that triggered that were utilized by this detection bot to make a decision as well as any of the transactions and addresses that were mentioned in any of the underlying alerts
+  - Note: the block number that will be reported as part of this alert may be unrelated to the alert, but represents more of a timestamp on when the attack was discovered.
+  - Note: the detection bot will only alert once per EOA observed

+  - ALERT-COMBINER-2
+  - Fired when alerts mapping to funding and preparation stages (attack simulation bot needs to fire) under one common EOA (the attacker address) have been observed
+  - Severity is always set to "critical"
+  - Type is always set to "exploit"
+  - Meta data will contain the date range when attack took place, the attacker address, a list of detection bots that triggered that were utilized by this detection bot to make a decision as well as any of the transactions and addresses that were mentioned in any of the underlying alerts